Legal definition of wrongful death:

 For example: a 16-year-old boy and his 19-year-old sister are killed in a collision with a semi-truck on I-5.

-If they came to me for a consultation, I would have to explain that state law limits wrongful death claims for adult children.
-No parent has ever been satisfied by my explanation that “it’s the law in Washington.”
+If they came to my office for a wrongful death lawyer consultation, I would have to explain that Washington State law limited wrongful death claims for adult children.
+(This has happened before, and no parent has ever been satisfied by my explanation that “it’s the law in Washington”).

 The old wrongful death law, written in 1909 to block lawsuits for the death of Chinese workers, was blatantly and purposefully unjust.
 As one representative stated, the old law was “wholly unfair if a child is wrongfully killed and there is no recourse for their death.”